metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

-- `class` (String) This field configures the annotation 'kubernetes.io/ingress.class' when creating Ingress resources to solve ACME challenges that use this challenge solver.
-Only one of 'class', 'name' or 'ingressClassName' may be specified.
+- `class` (String) This field configures the annotation 'kubernetes.io/ingress.class' whencreating Ingress resources to solve ACME challenges that use thischallenge solver.
+Only one of 'class', 'name' or 'ingressClassName' maybe specified.
-- `ingress_class_name` (String) This field configures the field 'ingressClassName' on the created Ingress resources used to solve ACME challenges that use this challenge solver.
-This is the recommended way of configuring the ingress class.
-Only one of 'class', 'name' or 'ingressClassName' may be specified.
+- `ingress_class_name` (String) This field configures the field 'ingressClassName' on the created Ingressresources used to solve ACME challenges that use this challenge solver.This is the recommended way of configuring the ingress class.
+Only one of'class', 'name' or 'ingressClassName' may be specified.
-- `ingress_template` (Attributes) Optional ingress template used to configure the ACME challenge solver ingress used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--ingress_template))
+- `ingress_template` (Attributes) Optional ingress template used to configure the ACME challenge solveringress used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--ingress_template))
-- `name` (String) The name of the ingress resource that should have ACME challenge solving routes inserted into it in order to solve HTTP01 challenges.
-This is typically used in conjunction with ingress controllers like ingress-gce, which maintains a 1:1 mapping between external IPs and ingress resources.
-Only one of 'class', 'name' or 'ingressClassName' may be specified.
+- `name` (String) The name of the ingress resource that should have ACME challenge solvingroutes inserted into it in order to solve HTTP01 challenges.This is typically used in conjunction with ingress controllers likeingress-gce, which maintains a 1:1 mapping between external IPs andingress resources.
+Only one of 'class', 'name' or 'ingressClassName' maybe specified.
-- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver pods used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template))
+- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver podsused for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--pod_template))
 - `service_type` (String) Optional service type for Kubernetes solver service.
-Supported values are NodePort or ClusterIP.
+Supported valuesare NodePort or ClusterIP.
 If unset, defaults to NodePort.

 <a id="nestedatt--spec--solver--http01--ingress--ingress_template"></a>
 ### Nested Schema for `spec.solver.http01.ingress.ingress_template`

 Optional:

-- `metadata` (Attributes) ObjectMeta overrides for the ingress used to solve HTTP01 challenges.
-Only the 'labels' and 'annotations' fields may be set.
-If labels or annotations overlap with in-built values, the values here will override the in-built values. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--ingress_template--metadata))
+- `metadata` (Attributes) ObjectMeta overrides for the ingress used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--solver--http01--ingress--ingress_template--metadata))

 <a id="nestedatt--spec--solver--http01--ingress--ingress_template--metadata"></a>
 ### Nested Schema for `spec.solver.http01.ingress.ingress_template.metadata`